Community in Action – Upper School

 Transition Program

-All School Programming
+Upper School Programming (USP)

 Throughout the academic year, Milton holds weekly all-school programming time.
 These community common times range from conversations in advisory, visits by outside speakers, to special events and assemblies hosted by student groups and the Department of Equity, Inclusion, and Justice.
 These blocks of time are designed to educate the community on issues of interest and concern and often focus on fostering mutual respect and personal responsibility.